Topics

 1. Write a rough outline in a note

-3. Ask: "Expand this outline into a full first draft"
+2. Ask AI: "Expand this outline into a full first draft"

 Summarize research into notes

-3. Copy the output into a new note
+3. Copy the output into a new note in the Project

 Organizing Your Notes